joactr/AnnoTheia/modules/active_speaker_detection/talknet_asd/README.md

 - **What do we need?** → Videos where only one person appears on scene and is speaking
 - **Where can we find these types of videos?** → One way is to search social media for the most popular vloggers who upload videos in the language of your interest.
 Please ask for permission if you plan to publish this data.
 - **How many data do we need?** → Of course, the more, the better.
 However, **please note that this ASD models work at window level** and usually these windows do not span more than 2 seconds.
 So the good news is that from a small number of vlogs we will be able to extract hundreds of window samples to estimate our TalkNet-ASD model.
 - **Anything else?** → Try to collect as many different speakers as possible to estimate a model robust against people it has never seen.
+For this reason, you should **keep in mind this speaker independency** when creating the dataset splits.

 Once you have collected your data (Congratulations👏!), in order to run the scripts described in the following steps of this tutorial, please **organize your videos like** this structure scheme: